-I am currently the Director of the Documenting Global Voices project at the UCLA Library.
-This new Arcadia-funded granting project funds researchers and cultural heritage organizations to digitize and make accessible at-risk materials from around the world.
+I am currently the Director of the Modern Endangered Archives Program at the UCLA Library.
+This Arcadia-funded granting project funds researchers and cultural heritage organizations to digitize and make accessible at-risk materials from around the world.

 I am also the Co-Director of the Digital Jewish Studies Initiative at UC Santa Cruz and the Founding Director of the UC Santa Cruz Digital Scholarship Commons.
 Before moving to UCLA, I managed a large Mellon-funded project at The Humanities Institute at UC Santa Cruz focused on supporting graduate student success and public scholarship.
 I started at UCSC as a CLIR Fellow, working as the Digital Humanities Specialist to foster digital humanities scholarship on campus.